ause-journal/ause-journal.github.io/docs/26Green.md

 ## Deadline
 Opening date for submissions: May 15, 2026

-Deadline for submissions: July 15, 2026
+Deadline for submissions: August 15, 2026

 ## How to Submit